 On this page

-If you are involved in the online selling of products or services in the Netherlands (e.g. through a webshop), you must comply with rules protecting your customer from the risks involved in long-distance sales.
-The most important rules are the business’ obligation to provide information and the customer's right to return what he or she purchased.
+Are you involved in the online selling of products or services in the Netherlands (e.g. through a webshop)?
+You must comply with legal rules protecting your customer from the risks involved in long-distance sales.

 Obligation to provide information